-You should never rely solely on benchmarks to measure your retirement savings progress, but they do provide some guidelines that can be helpful during the early stages of your working life.
+You shouldn't rely solely on benchmarks to measure your retirement savings progress, but they do provide some guidelines that can be helpful during the early stages of your working life.

-Most calculators allow you to input personal variables that can affect the results, such as the age at which you started working and saving, the average rate of return on your investments, whether you also have a pension, and whether you have—or expect you might have—other investments that generate passive income.
+Most calculators allow you to input personal variables that can affect the results, such as the age at which you started working and saving, the average rate of return on your investments, whether you also have a pension, and whether you have—or expect you might have—other investments that generate passive income, such as rental properties.

 First, focus on your overall financial wellness and the things you have control over right now.
 Building a solid financial foundation often means establishing an emergency fund, paying off high interest debt, and saving at least enough in your retirement plan to capture any employer matching funds.

 Next, determine how much you can potentially save.
-Most financial planners recommend saving between 10 percent to 20 percent of your income per year for retirement.
-Keep in mind these percentages don't necessarily factor in your own personal financial plans.
+Most financial planners recommend saving 10 percent to 20 percent of your income per year for retirement.
+Aim for as high a percentage as you can reasonably afford and commit to meeting that goal every year.

-Participating in automatic rate increase programs that might be offered by employer-sponsored retirement plans is another great way to make small contribution increases over time.
-This can help you bridge any savings gaps.
+Participating in automatic rate increase programs that might be offered by employer-sponsored retirement plans is a great way to factor in contribution increases over time and help you bridge any savings gaps.